CHAR(34) refers to a single quote.

 If it’s a web widget, make it embedabble such that other agents can post it on their blog.
 Here’s an example of a home property value calculator on stproperty.

 I see that 99.co is already providing photography services to agents.
 I think this is a great idea.
+It’s also from the AirBnb playbook.
 The images can be used to populate the landing pages I mentioned earlier.
 Also, every single image that is optimised correctly using the right img tags could also show up in Google SERPs.

 But why stop there?
 Get original content in the form of good quality photography for all the properties.
 Pictures showing the car park basement, children’s playground, the mini mart, are often absent from property listings.
 Having such new original content is imperative in playing the Google SEO game.